 Mr. Cusimano specializes in commodities markets, trading, compliance, risk, and controls and has extensive experience in global financial markets, economic analysis, investigations into commodity and derivatives trading, and regulatory policy.

 He has performed numerous investigations involving exchanged-traded and OTC physical commodities, financial derivatives, and other securities.
-Across these investigations he has developed quantitative models to analyze complex market structures and derivatives portfolios; evaluated trading and risk management strategies; and, valued portfolio impacts of market activity.
+Mr. Cusimano, across these investigations, has developed quantitative models to analyze complex market structures and derivatives portfolios; evaluated trading and risk management strategies; and, valued portfolio impacts of market activity.

-Mr. Cusimano also has extensive experience advising clients on a range of operational challenges, including compliance, risk management, regulatory reporting, financial operations, and trade surveillance.
+He has advised clients on a range of operational challenges, including compliance, risk management, regulatory reporting, financial operations, and trade surveillance.

-Mr. Cusimano earned a bachelor’s degree in Economics from the Rochester Institute of Technology and a master’s degree in Environmental and Natural Resource Economics from the University of Maine.
+Mr. Cusimano earned a bachelor’s degree in Economics from Rochester Institute of Technology and a master’s degree in Environmental and Natural Resource Economics from the University of Maine.